 Order and fulfillment services providers

 Data analytics providers

 Software development services providers

 Identity verification services providers

 Third parties when compelled by law, such as to law enforcement or other governmental authorities

 We generally do not collect information that is considered “sensitive” under state privacy laws.
 In the limited circumstances that we do, such as collection of your account username and password or certain health information you choose to provide to our customer service agents relevant to your product choices, we do not use, collect, or process sensitive personal information for the purpose of inferring characteristics about you.
 Nor do we use, or disclose to a service provider or contractor, sensitive personal information for purposes other than what the CCPA authorizes.

 Sales or Sharing of Personal Information

-California law requires that we provide transparency about scenarios in which Backcountry sells or shares personal information with third parties in exchange for valuable consideration or for certain marketing.
+California law requires that we provide transparency about scenarios in which Backcountry sells or shares personal information with third parties in exchange for valuable consideration or for certain marketing purposes.
 We do not sell your personal information for money.
 Instead, like many retailers, we sell and share personal information to certain third parties to market and advertise our products to you.

 In the preceding 12 months, we have sold/shared identifiers (such as your email address, postal address and other online identifiers) with advertising networks and print catalog marketing partners, and electronic network activity information (such as browsing behavior) to advertising networks.